langdoc/KSCTC/README.md

 ## Metadata
-Currently, only basic metadata is included; see the overview below.
+Currently, only basic metadata is available.
+Session metadata can be extracted from the overview below.
+Metadata on the text originators is included in the individual sessions (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).

 More detailed metadata is planned to be published (in CMDI format) later.

 ## Simple corpus statistics
 The following table provides an overview of the included data and the state of their completion.
-Basic metadata can also be extracted.

 | Session                                   | Description     | Tokens | Status   | Use   |
 | ----------------------------------------- | --------------- | -----: | -------- | ----- |